learn-co-curriculum/curriculum-team/the_job.md

 ## Typical Daily Tasks

 * Review a piece of curricular writing.
 Is the human-oriented text inspired and engaging?
-Is the computer-oriented text technically correct, clear, and appropriately formatted?
+Is the computer-oriented code technically correct, clear, and appropriately formatted?
 * Write a shell script to emit template files
 * Catch up on changes in ActiveRecord 5.0 that will need to be propagated into a series of repositories.
-* Contribute to our book club!
 * Help "program" a new offering as Flatiron expands into a new market
+* Gather a series of lessons into some sort of macro-object with a uniting theme

 ## Required Skills